csstools/postcss-plugins/plugins/postcss-conditional-values/README.md

 [PostCSS Conditional Values] lets you easily apply space toggle hacks.

-This plugin adds a non-standard function : `csstools-if()` which acts as a ternary operator.
+This plugin adds a non-standard function : `csstools-if( else )` which acts as a ternary operator.

 `csstools-if(--a-variable <value-when-true> else <value-when-false>)`